nickleus73/AngNode/README.md

 meanwhile and if you have intalled node, npm and bower, you can execute some commands in your work directory :

-`npm install` to install dependencies
+`npm install` to install node dependencies

-`bower install` to install componants
+`bower install` to install bower componants

 if you haven't install node, npm and bower, don't worry, you can execute these command when you are connected to you vistual machine.